 “All doctors want to do is see and treat their patients, but we can’t do this effectively without Government honesty about the backlog and support in helping the NHS cautiously resume non-Covid care to allow staff time to rest and recover.

 “Just this week, MPs warned that NHS and social care staff burnout has reached an ‘emergency’ level, alongside countless BMA surveys demonstrating that thousands of overworked doctors are considering leaving the health service because of a lack of respite from the pandemic – something that will only get worse as the backlog grows.
 We need to see immediate investment in the workforce to halt the exodus and to allow the NHS to cope with existing and future demand - including through staffing legislation mandating regular NHS workforce assessment in the forthcoming Health and Care Bill.

 “Government must confront the fact that the NHS is in dire straits and act.
 Our health service has pulled us through a once-in-a-generation crisis, but is now facing another of equal magnitude without the same resilience as before.
 If this warning light continues to go unaddressed, we risk jeopardising the care of millions of patients.”

 The BMA is a trade union and professional association representing and negotiating on behalf of all doctors in the UK.
 A leading voice advocating for outstanding health care and a healthy population.
 An association providing members with excellent individual services and support throughout their lives.

-- Referral to treatment waiting list figures can be found here, and emergency department statistics can be found here.
-Figures on cancer waiting times in April can be found here.
+- Full figures: referral to treatment waiting list and emergency department statistics.
+Figures on cancer waiting times in April.